 - Crack: 9.6 million individuals admitted to at least one use

 Regardless of how many people use which drug and what the penalties are for doing so, the truth of the matter is that both drugs are illegal, dangerous and highly addictive.
-Overdosing is a risk people take when they chose to use crack or cocaine.
+Overdosing is a risk people take when they chose to use either form of the stimulant drug.

 - Cardiac arrhythmias